balance of payments

 : a summary of the international transactions of a country or region over a period of time including commodity and service transactions, capital transactions, and gold movements

 Financial Definition of BALANCE OF PAYMENTS

-balance of payments (Concise Encyclopedia)
+Learn More about balance of payments

-Seen & Heard
+Seen and Heard